systemslab/popper-paper/paper/paper.md

 systems research is a challenging task [@freire_computational_2012 ;
 @fursin_collective_2013].
-Recreating an environment that resembles the one where an experiment was originally executed is a time-consuming endeavour [@collberg_repeatability_2015 ; @hoefler_scientific_2015].
+Recreating an environment that resembles the one where an experiment was originally executed is a time-consuming endeavour [@collberg_repeatability_2016 ; @hoefler_scientific_2015].
-In this work, we revisit the idea of an executable paper [@strijkers_executable_2011 ; @dolfi_model_2014 ;
-@leisch_executable_2011 ; @kauppinen_linked_2011], which proposes the
-integration of executables and data with scholarly articles to help facilitate its reproducibility.
+In this work, we revisit the idea of an executable paper [@strijkers_executable_2011 ; @dolfi_model_2014], which proposes the integration of executables and data with scholarly articles to help facilitate its reproducibility.
 Our approach is to implement it in today's cloud-computing world by treating an article as an open source software (OSS) project.
-We introduce _Popper_, a convention for organizing an article's artifacts following a DevOps [@httermann_devops_2012] approach that allows researchers to make all associated artifacts publicly available with the goal of maximizing automation in the re-execution of experiments and validation of results.
-There are two main goals for Popper:

- 1. It should be usable in as many research projects as possible, regardless of their domain.
- 2. It should abstract underlying technologies without requiring a strict set of tools, making it possible to apply it on multiple toolchains.
+![A generic experimentation workflow viewed through a DevOps looking glass.
+](figures/devops_approach.png){#fig:devops-approach}

+We introduce _Popper_, a convention for systematically implementing the different stages of the experimentation workflow following a DevOps [@kim_devops_2016] approach.
+The convention can be summarized in three high-level guidelines:

+ 1. Pick a DevOps tool for each stage of the scientific experimentation workflow (@Fig:devops-approach).
+ 2. Put all associated scripts (experiment and manuscript) in version control, in order to provide a self-contained repository.
+ 3. Document changes as an experiment evolves, in the form of version control commits.

-This paper describes our experiences with the Popper convention which we have successfully followed to aid in producing papers and classroom lessons that are easy to reproduce.
-This paper makes the following
+By following these guidelines, researchers can make all artifacts associated to an article publicly available with the goal of maximizing automation when an experiment is re-executed and results are validated.
+This paper describes our experiences with the Popper Convention which we have successfully followed to aid in producing papers and classroom lessons that are easy to reproduce.
+This paper makes the following contributions:
-contributions:

   * An analysis of how the DevOps practice can be repurposed to an academic article (@Sec:common-practice and @Sec:toolkit);
-  * Popper: A methodology for writing academic articles and associated experiments following the DevOps model (@Sec:popper);
+  * Popper: A methodology for writing academic articles and associated experiments following the DevOps practice (@Sec:popper);
   * Popper-CLI: an experiment bootstrapping tool that makes Popper-compliant experiments readily available to researchers; and
-  * Two use cases detailing how to follow Popper in practice (@Sec:cases).
+  * A use case detailing how to follow Popper in practice (@Sec:cases).

-In this work we demonstrate the benefits of following the Popper
+In this work, we demonstrate the benefits of following the Popper
-convention: it brings order to personal research workflows and makes it practical for others to re-execute experiments on multiple platforms with minimal effort, without having to speculate on what the original authors did to compile and configure the system; and shows how automated performance regression testing aids in maintaining the reproducibility integrity of experiments (@Sec:discussion discusses more extensively these points).
+convention: it brings order to personal research workflows and makes it practical for others to re-execute experiments on multiple platforms with minimal effort, without having to speculate on what the original authors went through; and shows how automated performance regression testing aids in maintaining the reproducibility integrity of experiments.

-\

 # Experimental Practices {#sec:common-practice}